Sustainable Finance Infographic

 General Framework & Other Labels

 The European Commission (EC) will work together with the European Supervisory Authorities (ESAs) and the Platform on Sustainable Finance (PSF) to assess the needs and merits of a general framework for labels for financial instruments (by 2023).
-The EC will further work on other bond labels such as a transition or sustainability-linked bond in cooperation with ESAs and PSF (by 2022).
+The EC will further work on other bond labels such as a transition or sustainability-linked bond in cooperation with ESAs and PSF.
 For financial products that fall under Article 8 of the Sustainable Finance Disclosure Regulation (Regulation (EU) 2019/2088), the EC will propose introducing minimum sustainability criteria to ensure minimum sustainability performance to further strengthen a harmonized application of the Regulation.

 EU Taxonomy Complementary Climate Delegated Act